sumanstats/raku-notebook/README.md

 This is a docker container with **Raku** kernel in jupyter notebook.
-Also contains [asciinema](https://asciinema.org/) to record and share your terminal sessions, the right way.
-Enjoy a lightweight, purely text-based approach to terminal recording.

 Contains [App::Mi6](https://github.com/skaji/mi6) for building skeleton of **Raku** packages.

-Also contains [PyScaffold](https://github.com/blue-yonder/pyscaffold) for building skeleton of Python packages.

 ## How to run using [Binder](https://mybinder.org/) ?